CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

     ![](./media/lab8new-t1p11.png)

-1. Now test transliteration prompts and observe that only the script changes while the language and meaning remain unchanged ":
+1. Now test transliteration prompts and observe that only the script changes while the language and meaning remain unchanged:

     ```
     Transliterate to Latin script: مرحبا